RickyZhu21/LeagueofLegends_DataAnalysis/README.md

 # Assessment of Missingness
 ## NMAR Analysis
 NMAR means that there is a good reason why the missingness depends on the values of a column themselves.
 We don't believe there are any column in our dataset that is NMAR.
-We would like to obtain additional information about possible correlation between datacompleteness and missingness in teamname column, as the **"teamname"** column is one of the column in this dataset that contains missing values.
+We would like to obtain additional information about possible correlation between **datacompleteness** and **position** column and missingness in teamname column, as the **"teamname"** column is one of the column in this dataset that contains missing values.

 ## Missingness Dependency
 We performed permutation tests to check whether "teamname" column depends on other columns.
 Our first permutation testing: **We test if "datacompleteness" columns depends on "teamname" or not.**
 1. We computed the p-value by comparing the simulated TVD's from the permutation testing to the observed TVD.
+2. We get the p-value by computing the proportion of simulated total variation distances that are bigger than the observed total variation distance.
-2. After obtaining the our p-value for this permutation testing: 0.004, we reject the null hypothesis: In year 2022, distribution of "datacompleteness" when "teamname" is missing is not same as when "teamname" is not missing.
-The result of this permutation leads to **MAR, "datacompleteness" depend on "teamname" missingness.**
+3. After obtaining the our p-value for this permutation testing: 0.004, we reject the null hypothesis: In year 2022, distribution of "datacompleteness" when "teamname" is missing is not same as when "teamname" is not missing.
+4. The result of this permutation leads to **MAR, missingness in "teamname" column does depend on "datacompleteness" column.** column , when it is analyzed with and only with datacompleteness column.
 <iframe src="assets/missingness_perm.html" width=800 height=600 frameBorder=0></iframe>
 <iframe src="assets/datacompleteness_new_perm.html" width=800 height=600 frameBorder=0></iframe>

-Our next permutation testing is : **We test if "position" columns depends on "teamname" or not.**
+Our next permutation testing is : **We test if "position" column depends on "teamname" or not.**
 1. We computed the p-value by comparing the simulated TVD's from the permutation testing to the observed TVD.
+2. We get the p-value by computing the proportion of simulated total variation distances that are bigger than the observed total variation distance.
-2. After obtaining the our p-value for this permutation testing: 1.00, we fail to reject the null hypothesis: In year 2022, distribution of "position" column when "teamname" is missing is the same as when "teamname" is not missing.
-The result of this permutation leads to **MCAR, "position" does not depend on "teamname" missingness.**
+3. After obtaining the our p-value for this permutation testing: 1.00, we fail to reject the null hypothesis: In year 2022, distribution of "position" column when "teamname" is missing is the same as when "teamname" is not missing.
+4. The result of this permutation leads to **MCAR, missingness in "teamname" column does not depend on "position" column.**, when it is analyzed with and only with position column.
 <iframe src="assets/missingness_pos_perm.html" width=800 height=600 frameBorder=0></iframe>
 <iframe src="assets/position_new_perm.html" width=800 height=600 frameBorder=0></iframe>